Rhinemann/mage-hack/src/chapters/Characters_and_Traits.typ

 === Orphan Bonus
-If you do are an Orphan, you can choose two of the listed bonus enhancements to add to your character, instead of just one.
+If you do are an Orphan, you can take a Bonus Enhancement twice, instead of just once, but you are unable to gain Faction SFX.

 #colbreak()